metasnf

 # Partition a test set

-# A data list with just training subjects
+# A data list with just training observations

 list(train_cort_t, "cortical_thickness", "neuroimaging", "continuous"),